aturner-epcc/uknss-benchmark-ior_mdtest/README.QoS.N10.md

 1. IOR, sequential, N to N, reads and writes

-     - *a.* Run the IOR test 1d), sufficient compute nodes to achieve maximum result on the filesystem or subset of the filesystem.
+     - *a.* Run the `IOR test 1.d`, sufficient compute nodes to achieve maximum result on the filesystem or subset of the filesystem.
 Record the read and write bandwidth in the output.
     - *b.* Using the provided QoS mechanism, set the read and write